Intermediate extension of Chow motives of Abelian type

-For the remaining claims, let us start by assuming $S$ to be regular.
+For the remaining claims, let us start by assuming $S$ to be nilregular.
 In that case, we imitate the proof of \cite[Prop.~4.2.6.1]{A} in order to show that the morphism $adj$ is split monomorphic.
 This, together with stability of purity under direct images of proper morphisms \cite[Thm.~5.3.1]{Sa1} establishes both (a) and (b).

 In the general case, we use induction on the dimension $d$ of $S$.
-When $d=0$, then $S$ is regular.
-Thus assume $d>0$, and choose a dense, regular open subscheme $j: U \into S$.
+When $d=0$, then $S$ is nilregular.
+Thus assume $d>0$, and choose a dense, nilregular open subscheme $j: U \into S$.
 Denote by $i: Z \into S$ the complementary closed immersion ($Z$ carries the reduced scheme structure, say).

 In order to prove claim~(a), consider the localization triangles for $\one_S$ and for $s_* \one_{\tilde{S}}$.

 Here, we denote by $\tilde{U}$ and $\tilde{Z}$ the pre-images under $s$ of $U$ and $Z$, respectively.
 Complete this morphism of exact triangles to a diagram with exact rows and columns.